 You’ve always heard that it’s important to take care of your teeth.
 Brush and floss every day, and see the dentist for good oral health.
 But did you know that your oral health could directly affect your overall health?
 And the road goes both ways—problems with your overall health show signs in your mouth, too.

 Did you know that gum disease increases your risk of heart attack by 50%?
 Did you know that plaque buildup in your mouth can be an indicator of and contribute to plaque buildup in your arteries?
 These mouth-body connections are called the “oral-systemic link.”
-Dr. Thompson and Dr. Pacheco, your Portales dentists, explain the important ways your body systems work together for better or worse.
+Dr. Thompson, your Portales dentists, explain the important ways your body systems work together for better or worse.

 Infection in your gums can significantly increase your risk for heart disease, stroke, diabetes, Alzheimer’s, low birth weight babies, bacterial pneumonia and more.
 In fact, gum disease is directly linked to at least 52 other systemic diseases.
 If you get gum disease you may be at a higher risk of developing health problems in these areas because:

 Gum disease is an inflammation of your gum tissue that has many other negative side effects.
 In order to protect your mouth from gum disease and protect your overall health, it’s important to know your risk factors and to ask your dentist about prevention.